AntGameIO/MapGenerator/README.md

-# To generate a map
+# How to generate a map
 1. Clone the repo and run
 ```
 npm i